Nechama Tec: Biography

-She was born in Lublin, Poland to a family of Polish Jews in 1931 and was 8 years old when Nazi Germany invaded Poland in 1939.
+Nechama Tec was born in Lublin, Poland to a family of Polish Jews in 1931 and was 8 years old when Nazi Germany invaded Poland in 1939.
 She survived the Holocaust thanks to her life being saved by Polish Catholics.
 After the war she emigrated to Israel and later moved to the United States, where she earned a doctorate at Columbia University.

-She is the mother of film director Roland Tec.
+Tec was the mother of film director Roland Tec.
 Her daughter, Leora Tec, is the founder and Director of Bridge To Poland, an organization she created to break down stereotypes between Jews and non-Jewish Poles.
 Her husband, Dr. Leon Tec, was a noted child psychiatrist and author of Fear of Success and the autobiography, Adventure and Destiny.

 Nechama Tec was initially shocked by the changes made in adapting her book to make the film Defiance.
 The Bielski partisans, for example, never actually went into battle against German tanks.
 However, after seeing the film a number of times, she confessed to liking it "more and more."

-Dr. Tec was appointed to the Council of the United States Holocaust Memorial Museum and served in 1995 as a Scholar in Residence at the International Institute for Holocaust Research at Yad Vashem, in Israel.
+Tec was appointed to the Council of the United States Holocaust Memorial Museum and served in 1995 as a Scholar in Residence at the International Institute for Holocaust Research at Yad Vashem, in Israel.

+Nechama Tec died in New York City on 3 August 2023, at the age of 92.